birat1/COM3025-CW/README.md

 Ensure your phone and computer are connected to the same Wifi network.
 Use the Expo Go app to scan the QR code displayed in your terminal after running the frontend.

-Remember to set up the .env in the frontend using the .env.example file.
+Remember to create an .env file with the API URL in the frontend using the .env.example.

 For Mac, the public API URL for the backend can be found by running `ipconfig getifaddr en0` on the terminal.